BR549: 2001–present

 After being dropped from Arista, they signed to Lucky Dog Records, a subsidiary of Epic Records.
 Their first release for the label, 2001's This Is BR549, also eliminated the hyphen from the band's name.
-Its only single, "Too Lazy to Work, Too Nervous to Steal", peaked at No. 11 on Country Singles Sales but did not enter the country singles charts proper.
+Its only single, "Too Lazy to Work, Too Nervous to Steal", peaked at number 11 on Country Singles sales, but did not enter the country singles charts proper.
 After this album, both Bennett and McDowell left the band, with Geoff Firebaugh succeeding McDowell as upright bassist, and Chris Scruggs taking over on guitar and vocals.
-The new lineup made its first appearance in 2003 on their self released album Temporarily Disconnected.
+The new lineup made its first appearance in 2003 on their self-released album Temporarily Disconnected.
 In 2004, they signed with Dualtone Records and released Tangled in the Pines.
 Scruggs left the band to tour solo in 2005.
 Firebaugh also left to start his own band, Hillbilly Casino.
 Mark Miller replaced Firebaugh.
 A second album for Dualtone, Dog Days, was released in early 2006.

-Since 2013 the band has been on hiatus, with Chuck Mead working solo with Mark Miller playing bass, and Don Herron touring with Bob Dylan.
-On July 12, 2012, Jay McDowell announced on his personal Facebook page that the original line-up of BR5-49 would open for Old Crow Medicine Show at Woods Amphitheater in Nashville, TN on July 28.
-On July 27, 2012, the (reunited) original lineup recorded an original Gary Bennett song called "A Truck Stop Christmas" at the East Nashville Studio of Phil Harris, which was released on the 2012 Christmas compilation An East Nashville Christmas.
-On May 9, 2013, it was announced that the original lineup would play together live once again, this time at the Havelock Country Jamboree in Canada on August 17, 2013.
+Since 2013, the band has been on hiatus, with Chuck Mead working solo with Mark Miller playing bass, and Don Herron touring with Bob Dylan.
+On July 12, 2012, Jay McDowell announced on his personal Facebook page that the original line-up of BR5-49 would open for Old Crow Medicine Show at Woods Amphitheater in Nashville on July 28.
+On July 27, 2012, the (reunited) original lineup recorded an original Gary Bennett song called "A Truck Stop Christmas" at the East Nashville Studio of Phil Harris', which was released on the 2012 Christmas compilation An East Nashville Christmas.
+On May 9, 2013, the original lineup was announced to be playing together live once again, this time at the Havelock Country Jamboree in Canada on August 17, 2013.